jotacoro/jotacoro.github.io/content/portfolio/hom.en.md

   "Single for the House of Modistilla clothing collection.", "70s/80s disco music like.",
   "Appearance on regional TV and radio.",
-  "Additional extended version for runway show at CLEC Fashion Festival 2022."
+  "Additional extended version for fashion show at CLEC Fashion Festival 2022."
 ]
 songImageUrl: "/hom_cover.jpg"
 socialIcons: